beritlin/Index-Fungorum-web-crawling/README.md

 This method requies [ChromeDriver - WebDriver for Chrome](https://chromedriver.chromium.org/) for crawling websites.
 Please download the version that matchs your google chrome browser.
 </br>
-The list of fungal sepcies names is in the file:
+The list of fungal new sepcies names is in the file: [fungi_new.txt](https://github.com/beritlin/Index-Fungorum-web-crawling/blob/master/fungi_new.txt)
 </br>
 The following python packages were used: